Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

  - Are thresholds defined for CPU, Memory, and disks?
  - Is automation configured to alert responsible parties when thresholds are exceeded?
  - Are notifications in place to alert the appropriate teams during an outage?

+### Recommendation

+#### Assessment Questions
+ - Are there mappings between the application and platform layer (e.g., if you get a site down alert and there is an infra alert for high CPU), and do they map application availability (e.g., up/down alerts)?